Murder of Yeardley Love

-The murder of Yeardley Love took place on May 3, 2010 in Charlottesville, Virginia, United States.
-Love, a University of Virginia (UVA) women's lacrosse student-athlete, was found unresponsive in her Charlottesville apartment and later that day, UVA men's lacrosse player George Wesley Huguely V was arrested by Charlottesville police.
-Huguely was tried and found guilty of Love's murder, receiving a 23 year prison sentence.
+The murder of Yeardley Love took place on May 3, 2010, in Charlottesville, Virginia, United States.
+Love, a University of Virginia (UVA) women's lacrosse student-athlete, was found unresponsive in her Charlottesville apartment, and later that day, UVA men's lacrosse player George Wesley Huguely V was arrested by Charlottesville police.
+Huguely was tried and found guilty of Love's murder, receiving a 23-year prison sentence.

 Background

 Yeardley Love

-Yeardley Reynolds Love was born on July 17, 1987 in Baltimore, Maryland, to John and Sharon Love.
+Yeardley Reynolds Love was born on July 17, 1987, in Baltimore, Maryland, to John and Sharon Love.
 She resided in Cockeysville, Maryland.
-At Notre Dame Preparatory School, Love was a member of the varsity lacrosse and field hockey teams all four years and was an All-County lacrosse player in 2006.
+At Notre Dame Preparatory School, Love was a member of the varsity lacrosse and field hockey teams all four years, and was an All-County lacrosse player in 2006.
 She was admitted to the University of Virginia (UVA), where she majored in political science and minored in Spanish.
 She was also a member of the sorority Kappa Alpha Theta.
 As a member of the UVA women's lacrosse team, the Cavaliers, Love scored her first goal in her first game, playing against Virginia Tech.
-She started in nine of her sixteen games in 2009 and in three of her fifteen games in 2010.
+She started in nine of her sixteen games in 2009, and in three of her fifteen games in 2010.

 George Huguely

-George Wesley Huguely V was born on September 17, 1987 in Washington, D.C. to George Wesley Huguely IV and Marta Murphy, who subsequently divorced.
+George Wesley Huguely V was born on September 17, 1987, in Washington, D.C., to George Wesley Huguely IV and Marta Sanson Lavarraque, who was first married to Andrew Murphy and whom she subsequently divorced.
 Huguely attended the all-boys Landon School in Bethesda, Maryland, and resided in Chevy Chase, Maryland.
-At Landon, Huguely was an All-American lacrosse player and played football as well.
+At Landon, Huguely played football, and was an All-American lacrosse player.
 During his senior year at Landon, he was the quarterback of the football team.

-In 2007, Huguely was charged with underage possession of alcohol in Florida, where his family owns a vacation home.
-In 2008, he was arrested for public drunkenness and resisting arrest outside the Phi Kappa Sigma fraternity house at Washington and Lee University.
+In 2007, Huguely was charged with underage possession of alcohol in Florida, where his family owns a vacation house.
+In 2008, he was arrested for public drunkenness and resisting arrest outside the Phi Kappa Sigma fraternity house located at Washington and Lee University.
 Police tased Huguely to subdue him.
 In that incident, he received a suspended sentence of sixty days and six months of probation, was fined, and was ordered to perform community service and participate in a drug treatment program.
 He did not disclose this arrest to UVA, despite a requirement to do so.
 During the 2010 season, Huguely was a midfielder for the Virginia Cavaliers men's lacrosse team.
 He majored in anthropology.

 Love and Huguely's relationship

-Love and Huguely met their freshman year and were often seen hanging out together with their teammates.
-They had been dating for more than two years by the time of Spring 2010, just prior to her murder.
+Love and Huguely met their freshman year, and were often seen hanging out together with their teammates.
+They had been dating for more than two years by the time of spring 2010, just prior to her murder.
 It was Huguely's aggressive behavior, triggered by alcohol, that caused their relationship to be on and off.
 In 2009, Huguely attacked a teammate after hearing that he had kissed Love.
 Before her murder, Huguely sent threatening text messages and emails to Love.